volitico-kellen/MLPE/README.md

         ML model performance metric on which to build the lattice

     desired_points_in_lattice: int, default=100000
-        number of lattice points across which to calculate performance_metric
+        number of desired lattice points across which to calculate performance_metric.
+        The true number of lattice points n will be desired_points_in_lattice/2 < n <= desired_points_in_lattice

     r_multiple: float or int, default=1
         n-ball radius as a multiple of lattice point width, for calculation of model performance